kinode-dao/kinode-book/src/chess_app/frontend.md

 }
 ```

-Now, anywhere we receive an action from another node (so in `handle_chess_update()`), call `send_ws_update(&our, &game, &state.clients)?` to send an update to all connected clients.
+Now, anywhere we receive an action from another node (in `handle_chess_update()`, for example), call `send_ws_update(&our, &game, &state.clients)?` to send an update to all connected clients.
 You'll need to add `our` as a parameter to the handler function.
 A good place to do this is right before we save our updated state.
 Moves that we make ourselves from the frontend will update on their own.

 Continue to [Putting Everything Together](./putting_everything_together.md) to see the full code and screenshots of the app in action.